-Trade marks may consist of letters and numerals.
-However, letters and numerals that are descriptive, customary in the trade or devoid of any distinctive character, are not registrable, at least without evidence of distinctive character acquired as a result of their use as trade marks.
+Letters and numerals in a distinctive combination, or stylised in a distinctive way, have a distinctive character and are registrable as trade marks.
+However letters and numerals that are descriptive or customary in the trade, or devoid of distinctive character, are not registrable, at least without evidence of distinctive character acquired as a result of their use as a trade mark.